stem-club-of-america/SCOA/labs/secrets_and_ciphers/README.md

 ```

 ## Substitution Cipher
-Substitution ciphers are about replacing each group of plaintext letters with another predefined group.
+Substitution ciphers are about replacing each group of plain-text letters with another predefined group.
 For decrypting, one should use a reverse substitution.

 ```python 3
 from string import printable